delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-To setup the serialization demonstration, we will use a Unix-Domain Socket-Channel.
+To illustrate serialization, we will use a simple Unix-Domain Socket-Channel based client/server setup.

-Create a "Server" class:
+Create a Server class:

 ```
 <copy>